ibm-cloud-docs/EventStreams/messagehub104.md

 30 days.
 Specify as multiples of hours.

 <p>**Note:**
-If the cleanup policy is <code>compact</code> only, we automatically add delete but disable deletion based on time.
+If the cleanup policy is <code>compact</code> only, we automatically add <code>delete</code> but disable deletion based on time.
 Messages in the topic are compacted up to 1 GB before being deleted.</p>
 </dd>
 </dl>